 Boddingtons Brewery was founded in 1853 by Henry Boddington, and quickly became well known for its English Bitter or “Boddies” as they became known.
 In the 1990’s it saw another wave of popularity for it’s widget-filled Pub Ale can.
 Whitbread Brewery bought Boddingtons in 1989, which was subsequently acquired by AB InBev in 2000.

-The association between the yeast we know today as London Ale III and Boddingtons is circumstantial at best.
+The association between the yeast we know today as London Ale III and Boddingtons is circumstantial at best, but the best we currently have.
 The original Boddingtons Brewery was in Manchester, over 200 miles (322 km) from London by car.
 No one is really sure where the idea that this “foggy London” strain is also the Boddies yeast.
 Boddingtons was long famous for their creamy pub ale, which is a start.
 Due to this, the brewery nicknamed itself in the 1990’s as “The Cream of Manchester.”
 While this may be a clue that we are on the right track with this association, it also could have been because of the white-creamy head their beer was also known for.

 There have been other theories floated that maybe this yeast was stored by the Whitbread yeast bank but not actually used by them, or that they lost their original yeast and replaced it with a yeast from Courage.
 Alas, we may never know for sure.

 Anyway, the brewery itself no longer exists, but it’s name lives on with homebrewers as the possible origination of one their favorite yeasts.

 Profile of the London Ale III / Boddington Yeast